FamryAmri/Discord-Bot-GDPS/README.md

 <b>http://www.boomlings.com/database </b>

 ## For Hosting the bot using android
-Please download termux at Google Play Store
+Please download termux at Termux Site
 After you downloaded, Open the app and type..
 <br>
 <code>pkg i nodejs </code>